Dafterfly/binary-image-sonification/README.md

     --constant_freq: Constant frequency for audio generation in Hz (if not using varied tones) (Default: 440)

+    --display_image: Use this flag if you want print the binary image array to the console.
+It will print a '0' for a black pixel and '1' for a whte pixel

 ## Examples

 - Convert a binary image to audio with default settings: